Making the Elite: Top Jobs, Disparities, and Solutions

-Socioeconomically biased screening practices commonly determine access to elite jobs and educational institutions \citep{stevens2009, riverapedigree}.
+Socioeconomically unequal screening practices commonly determine access to elite jobs and colleges \citep{stevens2009, riverapedigree}.
 Such screening practices are often outwardly blind to race, gender, ethnicity, or social class.
 However, they can implicitly penalize certain groups by screening on cultural fit, personal hobbies, legacy and athlete preferences, and subjective impressions of personality \citep{rivera_interviews, harvardversussffa, peter_legacy}.
-Thus, screening practices that emphasize such qualities can create barriers to elite jobs and schools (henceforth, ``elite attainment").
+Therefore, such screening practices can create barriers to elite jobs and colleges (henceforth, ``elite attainment").

 The pivotal socioeconomic role of elite attainment has led many governments, firms, and educational institutions around the world to advance policies to improve access to such opportunities \citep{forbes2021}.
 Despite progress, substantial disparities persist.
-In India, most elite educational institutions have caste-based quotas that assign 50\% of their college seats to disadvantaged castes.
+Among all current CEOs of Fortune 500 firms, only 1\% are black \citep{forbeswahba}.
+In India, most elite educational institutions have implemented caste-based quotas since the early 1990s, assigning 50\% of their college seats to disadvantaged castes.
 However, stark caste disparities remain a feature of elite jobs: nearly 95\% of board members in India's top 1,000 businesses belong to advantaged castes, which make up about 30\% of the overall population \citep{ajitdonkersaxena2019}.
-It is important to examine the pipelines leading to the highest positions in elite firms, as such opportunities shape not only an individual's economic trajectory but also broader societal inequalities \citep{riverapedigree}.

-This paper uses insights from the screening practices of elite firms in the Indian private sector to isolate the sources of and evaluate potential solutions to caste disparities.
-I focus on two caste groups: advantaged and disadvantaged castes.
-Elite private-sector jobs lack compensatory hiring policies for disadvantaged castes.
-There is also little evidence on the sources of caste disparities in elite hiring \citep{madheswaran2008}.
-Moreover, hiring practices of elite firms are often non-transparent, making it challenging to know why inequalities arise and persist \citep{riverapedigree}.
+This paper uses insights from the screening practices of elite foreign-based multinational corporations (MNCs) hiring in the Indian private sector to isolate the sources of and evaluate potential solutions to caste disparities.
+Elite private-sector jobs lack affirmative action policies for disadvantaged castes.
+There is also little empirical evidence on the sources of caste disparities in elite hiring \citep{madheswaran2008}.
+Moreover, hiring practices of elite firms are often non-transparent, making it challenging to understand why inequalities arise and persist \citep{riverapedigree}.

-I have two main findings.
-First, caste disparities in hiring are primarily due to non-technical personal interviews that inquire about characteristics correlated with socioeconomic status in order to assess cultural fit, trustworthiness, long-term professional behavior, and attrition.
-Second, hiring subsidies are more cost-effective in diversifying elite hiring than other policies, such as those that equalize the distribution of pre-college test scores across castes or enforce hiring quotas.